Djones4822/Battleship/README.md

 # Battleship Python project for Remotr python class
-Developed by David Jones in 2016 as a project, tried having fun while early in my learning.
+Developed by David Jones and Farhan Solo in 2016 as a project for Remotr, tried having fun while early in my learning.

 # [pyp-c2-a1] Battleship game